 I’m having challenges implementing the new brand guidelines.
 Who can help me?

 We encourage you to take some time to think about how you might be able to apply the new brand to your department, office or individual role at the University.
 To help you work through crafting a message, resources such as a brand messaging workbook and a project creative brief are available through the University photo gallery.
-We alway have a Design and Copy Checklist PDF that highlights key points when designing a flyer for your office.
-If you continue to experience challenges, please send your comments and questions to email@example.com.
+We always have a Design and Copy Checklist PDF that highlights key points when designing a flyer for your office.
+If you continue to experience challenges, please send your comments and questions to firstname.lastname@example.org.

 Does everything have to be on brand?

 In a perfect world?
 Yes.
 But we realize that isn’t realistic.
 There are certainly times when the brand must be presented at 100 percent.
 But for the majority of instances, just do your best.
 Know your audience and keep the brand in mind.
 An email to a staff member will read differently than one to an alumnus, a current student or an educational partner.
 If you would like additional guidance, please consult the brand guidelines, where you’ll find writing tips for addressing various audiences.
 We want your communication to be as effective as possible so you can do your best work.
 Remember, every interaction builds on previous ones and sets up for the next one.

 Why did we have to change the logo?